Black people and Mormonism

+The LDS Church's views on Black people have alternated throughout its history.
+Early church leaders' views on Black slavery went from neutrality to abolitionism to a pro-slavery view.
+As early as 1844, church leaders taught that Black people's spirits were less righteous in premortal life (before birth).
+Mormonism founder Joseph Smith and his successor as church president with the most followers, Brigham Young, both taught that the skin color of Black people was the result of the curses of Cain and Ham.
+During the 20th century, many LDS leaders opposed the civil rights movement.
+In recent decades, the church has condemned racism and increased its outreach efforts in Black communities.
+It is still accused of perpetuating implicit racism by not apologizing for, acknowledging, or adequately counteracting the effects of its past beliefs and discriminatory practices like segregation.
+Church leaders have worked with the National Association for the Advancement of Colored People (the NAACP) since the 2010s, and have donated millions of dollars to Black organizations.

+What began as an estimated 100 Black free and enslaved baptized church members during Smith's lifetime, has grown to an estimated 400,000 to one million Black LDS Church members worldwide, and at least five LDS Church temples in Africa.
+Fourteen more temples are at some stage of development or construction on the continent, in addition to several temples among communities of the African diaspora such as the Dominican Republic and Haiti.
+The Community of Christ has congregations in twelve African nations, with membership increasing.

+History

-Early Mormonism had a range of doctrines related to race with regards to black people of African descent.
-References to black people, their social condition during the 19th and 20th centuries, and their spiritual place in Western Christianity as well as in Mormon scripture were complicated.
+Early Mormonism had a range of doctrines related to race with regards to Black people of African descent.
+References to Black people, their social condition during the 19th and 20th centuries, and their spiritual place in Western Christianity as well as in Mormon scripture were complicated.

-From the beginning, black people have been members of Mormon congregations and Mormon congregations have always been interracial.
+From the beginning, Black people have been members of Mormon congregations and Mormon congregations have always been interracial.
 When the Mormons migrated to Missouri, they encountered the pro-slavery sentiments of their neighbors.
-Joseph Smith upheld the laws regarding slaves and slaveholders, and affirmed the curse of Ham as placing his descendants into slavery, "to the shame and confusion of all who have cried out against the South."
-After the Mormons were expelled from Missouri, Smith took an increasingly strong anti-slavery position, and several black men were ordained to the LDS priesthood.
+Joseph Smith upheld the laws regarding Black enslavement, and affirmed the curse of Ham as placing his descendants into slavery, "to the shame and confusion of all who have cried out against the South."
+After the Mormons were expelled from Missouri, Smith took an increasingly strong anti-slavery position, and several Black men were ordained to the LDS priesthood.